Cabell Midland High School: Athletics

 CMHS is a member of the Mountain State Athletic Conference (MSAC) and competes in the state's "large school" division of AAAA.

+State championships

+Pre-Consolidation State championships

+Listed below are all championships won by Milton High School (M) and Barboursville High School (B).

+Post-Consolidation State championships

+Listed below are all championships won by Cabell Midland High School after the year 1994.

 Mascot and school colors

-Cabell Midland's mascot is the Scarlet Knight, which was chosen via a poll of the students of Milton and Barboursville high schools in 1993. the two that consolidated to form Cabell Midland.
+Cabell Midland's mascot is the Scarlet Knight, which was chosen via a poll in 1993.
 The school colors are scarlet and silver.